dejwk/janet/doc/Manual.md

-and appeared in print, and it was close to making it to the JNI specification (See this [Stack Overflow discussion](http://stackoverflow.com/questions/16694239/java-native-code-string-ending)), and therefore so much existing code depends on it that no sane JVM implementer is likely to diverge from it.
+and appeared in print, and it was close to making it to the JNI specification (See this [Stack Overflow discussion](http://stackoverflow.com/questions/16694239/java-native-code-string-ending)), and therefore so much existing code depends on it that no sane JVM implementer is likely to diverge from this de-facto standard.

-The `#$` operator takes a zero-terminated modified UTF-8 character array, and returns a new Java String with the equivalent content.
+The `#$` operator takes a zero-terminated modified UTF-8 character array, and returns a new Java string with the same content.
 The data is copied, so it is your responsibility to release the original memory buffer (in our example, managed by `vector<char>`).

-You may have noted the weirdness that we've declared the `vector` at the beginning of the method, and wrapped everything else in a nested block.
-Unfortunately, this is currently necessary, due to the way Janet handles Java exceptions in generated C++ code (with setjmp/longjmp rather than C++ exceptions).
+You may have noticed that we've declared the `vector` at the beginning of the method, and wrapped everything else in a nested block.
+Unfortunately, this weirdness is currently necessary, due to the way Janet handles Java exceptions in generated C++ code (with setjmp/longjmp rather than C++ exceptions).
 As a consequence, any automatic object with non-trivial destructor (such as `std::vector`) must be declared outside of any block with embedded Java (using back-ticks), or else you'll get undefined behavior in case the embedded Java throws any exceptions.

 ### Unicode strings

 Janet allows to convert Java strings to and from two-byte Unicode, represented in C/C++ as `const jchar*` array.
 (The `jchar` is unsigned 16-bit integer).
-You can do that using another pair of operators: '&' and '#$$':
+You can perform the conversions using the following pair of operators: `&` and `#$$`:

 ```Java
 public class Main {